National Preparedness Month

-View the NMVVRC’s Tip Sheets for suggestions to create a victim-centered plan for mass violence incidents.
+View NMVVRC’s Tip Sheets to create a victim-centered plan for responding to mass violence incidents.

 NMVVRC’s Transcend mobile app offers a safe space for victims to heal.
 Users can access tools and activities on calming the body, managing distressing thoughts, maintaining healthy activity, coping with loss, and helping others.
 A “Get Help” feature offers contact information for crisis hotlines and other support services.
 Learn more and download the Transcend App.

 The Improving Community Preparedness to Assist Victims of Mass Violence and Domestic Terrorism: Training and Technical Assistance (ICP TTA) project is funded by OVC.
 It provides training, technical assistance, and support to help communities ensure that immediate and long-term protocols and strategies to support victims are properly incorporated into emergency response plans.

 Discover more resources on our Terrorism & Mass Violence and Help for Victims of Terrorism and Mass Violence pages.
 There, you will find resources and information about hotlines, victim compensation, publications, websites, and a mobile app to help victims and their loved ones.

 Honor Victims and Responders on the 9/11 National Day of Service and Remembrance

 This September 11, Americans across the country unite to remember the numerous lives lost and honor the sacrifices made by first responders during the National Day of Service and Remembrance.